Having the right CV can be the start of the best career journey or cause job seeking nightmares

 4 – Sample Code/Portfolio

 Companies will technically test you and/or ask for you to provide sample code or a portfolio as part of the selection process.
 It’s important that your work is well polished and a good example of your recent work capability.

-Environment Artist - AAA Console Region: United Kingdom Location: Manchester Salary: DOE We are looking for Environment Artist that will be excited by the challenge of creating a visually impressive game AAA title.
+Senior VFX Artist - Manchester Region: United Kingdom Location: Manchester Salary: DOE We are looking for a senior VFX Artist with a broad range of console experience and will be excited by the challenge of creating a visually impressive...

 Meet our team of recruiters...

 Scott has 13 years recruitment experience and 8 years in the video game industry.
 Scott started in I.T Recruitment within the banking sector, before leveraging his experience to move into the video games industry in 2009 and has never looked back!